Milestones in the PhD Programme

 Phase 3: Producing results

-After completing the fieldwork, the PhD researcher returns to ISS and continues work with intensive thinking and writing in consultation with the supervisors.
+After completing the fieldwork and/or developing the theoretical argument or narrative, the PhD researcher returns to ISS and continues work with intensive thinking and writing in consultation with the supervisors.

 This phase normally takes one and a half years, and results in a Full Draft Dissertation Seminar.
 If this seminar is completed successfully, the Research Degree Committee approves the final manuscript and the PhD researcher can proceed to the next phase, the Public Defence.